-Campers are not allowed their cell phones or internet access during their time at camp.
+Campers are not permitted to have their cell phones or internet access during their time at camp.
 We believe camp is a great place to “unplug” and enjoy conversation, not text messages.

 Care packages become a competition among parents.
 In our experience they also clutter the cabin with unnecessary junk.
 Therefore we do not allow them at Nock-A-Mixon.
 Should your child need something (eyeglasses, shin guards, book, etc.) that package is easily cleared through the office.